INFO-ESIPE/note-taking/ESIPE/Semestre 3/Java/01 - Fundamentals/01 - Fundamentals.md

 driveAll(list);
 ```

-Late binding allows this...
+Late binding allows this.

 ****
 ## Late Binding

 A Java Object is simply a memory pointer (reference) to an address we cannot directly access to.
-	Only the Garbage Collector can move Objects directly in memory*
+	*Only the Garbage Collector can move Objects directly in memory*

 An object's content is **allocated on the heap** (via the `new` instruction).
 It is **freed by the Garbage Collector (GC) in a non-predictable manner**.
 	*So, the stack just contains an address pointing to a zone in the heap (where the object's body is).*